Isaac Sears: Early life

 As a young boy he sold shellfish, and by sixteen had begun apprenticing to the Captain of a New England coastal vessel.
 After ample time learning the trade, he was commissioned as an officer.
 By his twenties he commanded small sloops that sailed the North American coast between Halifax and New York.
 Some of these sloops would see him travel as far as the West Indies, even during the winter.
 By 1752, he was in command of a sloop trading between New York and Canada.
 During the Seven Years' War he became a Captain of privateers and commanded The Decoy a six gun sloop, The Catherine, and The Belle Isle which had fourteen guns.
 Sears established a reputation during the French and Indian War and became Captain of several privateers.
 He was commissioned to prey on enemy ships from 1758 until 1761, when he ultimately lost his ship.
 He moved to New York City and had become successful enough to become a merchant investing in ships engaging in trade with the West Indies.
 By 1763 he underwent a career change in which he moved on from captaining ships, to settle as a merchant.
-He started first in vessels but The Sugar Act of 1764 affected his trade along the North American coast, and West Indies and ultimately forced him to stop trade with Madeira.
+He started first in vessels but the Sugar Act 1764 affected his trade along the North American coast, and West Indies and ultimately forced him to stop trade with Madeira.